genai-impact/website/content/english/partners/_index.md

 partners_sections:
   - title: "Sponsors"
-    description: "Organizations that support our development in the long term."
+    description: "We are grateful to the organizations that support our development in the long term.
+Through their financial contributions, our sponsors play a vital role ensuring the sustainability of our work and expanding our impact."
     partners:
       - name: "Resilio"
         image: "/images/sponsors/resilio.png"